manatlan/htag/docs/tuto_create_an_input_component.md

 ```

-Now, we've got an input field with a default value
+Now, we've got an input field with a default value.
 Changing it, on UI side, does nothing.

 Let's change that (replace your `Test` class):